-A familiar theme in the baseball world since the days of Dusty Baker is that Chicago Cubs fans are racist.
-As absurd as it seems to most of us, LaTroy Hawkins said it, Milton Bradley said it, Dusty Baker all but said it, and then there was Jacque Jones who really said it.
+A familiar theme in the baseball world since the days of Dusty Baker is that a sizable contingent of Chicago Cubs fans are racist.
+LaTroy Hawkins said it, Milton Bradley said it, Dusty Baker all but said it, and then there was Jacque Jones who really said it.

 And he’s still really saying it.

 But perhaps as much as anything, Jones needs a positive experience in baseball again.
 Even his past two full seasons, with an underachieving Cubs team, weren’t good ones.
 A free-agent signing after the 2005 season, Jones was deemed a disappointment despite batting .285 and matching his career high of 27 home runs in his first season at Wrigley Field.